Phonometrica¶

 Speech processing: detect silences to pre-segment recordings for manual annotation; automatic speech recognition via whisper.cpp (runs locally on CPU, requires a model file).

-Text and acoustic queries: search for text patterns across annotation layers using simple or complex multi-constraint queries; extract formant, pitch, intensity, and spectral moment measurements.
+Text and acoustic queries: search for text patterns across annotation layers using simple or complex multi-constraint queries; extract duration, formant, pitch, voice quality, intensity, and spectral moment measurements.

 Concordance and dataset views: browse, filter, recode, transform, and merge query results; vowel normalization (Lobanov, Nearey, Watt & Fabricius); toggle between wide and long formats; perform set operations on concordances.

-Statistical analysis (preview/beta): frequentist and Bayesian linear, logistic, Poisson, negative binomial, beta, and robust Student t regression models, including mixed-effects models and generalized additive models (GAMs); post-hoc and diagnostic tests; exploratory visualizations.
+Statistical analysis: frequentist and Bayesian linear, logistic, Poisson, negative binomial, beta, and robust Student t regression models, including mixed-effects models and support generalized additive models (GAMs); post-hoc and diagnostic tests; exploratory visualizations.

-Scripting engine: Phonometrica can be configured and extended with an easy-to-use scripting language, JSON-based plugins, and coding protocols.
+Scripting engine: Phonometrica can be configured and extended with a powerful and easy-to-use scripting language, JSON-based plugins, and coding protocols.

 Research notes: keep free-form rich-text notes alongside your data, organized within the project.